Study findings highlight economic and social impact of Queen Alia International Airport

 Findings of the Queen Alia Airport study emphasised the significance of the airport in facilitating economic growth, generating employment and boosting government revenue.

-Credit: Queen Alia International Airport
+Credit: Queen Alia International Airport (QAIA)

 During a media roundtable held on 12 July 2020 in the presence of Ministry of Transport representatives, Airport International Group (AIG) unveiled the key findings and conclusions of a comprehensive study aimed at assessing the economic and social impact of Queen Alia International Airport (AMM) on the national economy and local community.